faranalytics/streams-logger/README.md

 6. The log message
 7. A newline

-The format function is passed to the constructor of a `Formatter` that will serialize the data contained in the `LogRecord` to a string.
+The `format` function is passed to the constructor of a `Formatter`, which will serialize the data contained in the `LogRecord` to a string.
 The `Logger` is connected to the `Formatter`.
 The `Formatter` is connected to the `ConsoleHandler`.

 ```ts